 As the Year of the Monkey ends and Chinese people around the world prepare to welcome the Year of the Rooster, Clare Kelly and Gemma Squires of Dane Royd school in England suggest how your school can join.

-Not long ago, few people would be able to tell the difference between the Year of the Rat and the Year of the Rooster.
+Not long ago, few people would have been able to tell the difference between the Year of the Rat and the Year of the Rooster.
 Now, thanks to China’s rocketing economy, Chinese New Year has become a global celebration.

 But beyond knowing which animal the new year represents, why should students learn about the festivities, and the culture that they draw on?
 In the UK, we have a significant British-Chinese population: about half a million, if one includes Chinese nationals studying in the UK.
 So Chinese New Year is an opportunity to gain insight into a community that is part of UK culture.
 As every teacher in the UK knows, understanding diversity is an important part of the curriculum.